BKWLD/php-library/README.md

 1. Run `composer require bkwld/library`

-2. Add as a provider in your config/app.php's provider list: `'Bkwld\Library\erviceProvider',`
+2. Add as a provider in your config/app.php's provider list: `'Bkwld\Library\ServiceProvider',`